vb690/data_viz_python/README.md

-# Introductory Data Visualization with Python Seaborn
+# Introductory Data Visualization with Matplotlib and Seaborn

 ## Introduction